 We study how fragmentation of patent rights ('patent thickets') and the formation of the Court of Appeal for the Federal Circuit (CAFC) affected the duration of patent disputes, and thus the speed of technology diffusion through licensing.
-We develop a model of patent litigation which predicts that settlement agreements are reached more quickly in the presence of fragmented patent rights and the 'pro-patent bias' associated with CAFC.
-We test these and other predictions using an extended version of the dataset originally compiled by Lanjouw and Schankerman.
-We find that patent disputes in U.S. district courts are settled more quickly when infringers require access to fragmented external rights and that the creation of CAFC significantly reduced settlement delay.
-Finally we analyze the implications for how fragmentation affects total settlement delay, taking into account both reduction in duration per dispute and the increase in the number of required patent negotiations associated with patent thickets.
+We develop a model of patent litigation which predicts faster settlement agreements when patent rights are fragmented and when there is less uncertainty about court outcomes, as was associated with the 'pro-patent shift' of CAFC.
+The model also predicts that the impact of fragmentation on settlement duration should be smaller under CAFC.
+We confirm these predictions empirically using a dataset that covers nearly all patent suits in U.S. federal district courts during the period 1975-2000.
+Finally, we analyze how fragmentation affects total settlement delay, taking into account both reduction in duration per dispute and the increase in the number of required patent negotiations associated with patent thickets.